 Desert Wave Pool has three action waves and calm water for year-round swims, 240 East 500 North, (435) 637-7946.

-The Prehistoric Museum, USU Eastern: Located in downtown Price, Utah this museum offers the visitor extensive exhibits in paleontology, archaeology, and geology including a reconstruction of a huge Columbian mammoth and activity areas for the kids.
+The USU Eastern Prehistoric Museum, located in downtown Price, offers extensive exhibits in paleontology, archaeology and geology including a reconstruction of a huge Columbian mammoth and activity areas for the kids.
 155 E. Main St., (435) 613-5060.

 The North Springs Shooting Complex is nestled in the hills by Wattis, an old mining community 15 miles south of Price.
 The facility has many venues and will accommodate shooters of all ages and abilities, including the Law Enforcement Training Range and Public Range, (435) 636-3705.